d4nish1234/DataParsingService/README.md

 # Considerations

 - The API is really difficult to work with because even though the API can be mocked I constantly found myself getting "Access Denied" response from the vehicles API call.
 To mitigate this, I put a delay of 200ms in between get vehicle type information.
 This could be sped up by understanding what the time to hit the API treshold for the downstream service is.
+With added delays in between the api calls, I was able to get the response in 1 hour and 30 mins.
 - I used SQL lite to persist data, but ideally we should use an ORM database or a nosql db to persist data, which brings more options
 - Next steps:
     - Adding lint and prettier tools